Details of current firmware upgrade:

 a) SD card system

 If you are using a SD card based system and are not using the internal solid state disk, rename the Odyssey2.bin file as Odyssey2.emb and copy to your SD card.
-In this case your SD card should also contain all data files (navidata, screen files (if you use custom screen files), maps etc - do not use folders).
+In this case your SD card should also contain all data files (navidata, screen files (if you use custom screen files), maps etc -

 b) SD card boot